The producers started off Season 20 by moving the Race in a new direction. Whereas Season 19

 - Epic Fail: Their elimination.

-- Failed a Spot Check/No Peripheral Vision: Phil's astonished look and "Where'd they go?" exclamation after Misa & Maiya left were particularly entertaining.
+- Failed a Spot Check/No Peripheral Vision: The Girls failed to notice Phil & the mat when they first entered the courtyard.
+Phil's astonished look and "Where'd they go?" exclamation after Misa & Maiya left were particularly entertaining.

 - Jaw Drop: When Rachel & Dave were turned away from the Finish Line.